 Bitten by the remote work bug?
 We've got a few things to help you get started.
 We ran a train-the-trainer master class on facilitating remote workshops, plus recently hosted a few webinars on running remote design sprints.
 If you have any more questions, feel free to reach out to firstname.lastname@example.org.

 Finally, you can check out our results from last year, and see how they compare.

-Mary is a Customer Success Manager at MURAL.
+Mary is the Community Manager at MURAL.
 She's passionate about building relationships with people, especially if coffee and good food are involved.
 Only introduced to Design Thinking once starting at MURAL, she quickly bought in and believes human-centered design can be leveraged to affect positive change in the world.